 April 2017: Quality Time: 10 minute daily connect

 July 2017: Gifts: A little gift every Friday!

 September 2017: Physical Touch.
 Sex every other day.

 November 2017: Service: Do every favor asked of you (and ask what you can do to serve them every week).

 The weekly posts are generally posted on Thursdays.
-I also write a Spiritual Sunday post once a month that comes out the second Sunday of the month.
+I also write a Spiritual Sunday post once a month that comes out on a Sunday ( . . . . usually).